DZakh/rescript-schema/README.md

 Ok(None)
 ```

-`deprecated` struct represents a data of a specific type and makes it optional.
+The `deprecated` struct represents a data of a specific type and makes it optional.
 The message may be used by an integration library.

 ### Refinements